On November 8, 2011 EdgeWalk at the CN Tower was presented with the Guinness World Record for the “Highest External Walk on a Building”.

 During this busy shorter first season EdgeWalk exceeded all booking expectations welcoming more than twice the number expected to walk atop one of the world’s greatest man-made wonders.
 Walkers as young as 13 and as young at heart as 90 experienced EdgeWalk.
 Many embraced the unique opportunity to organize special walks including marriage proposals, birthday and anniversary celebrations and corporate team building and client appreciation EdgeWalks, often followed by dinner at 360 Restaurant.

 Designed with the highest international safety and security standards in mind, EdgeWalk runs 1.5 hours, with the outdoor walk lasting approximately 30 minutes.
-Tickets cost $195 CAD and include a keepsake video, photos and certificate of achievement.
+Tickets include a keepsake video, photos and certificate of achievement.
 Participants also receive a Tower Experience Ticket.
 EdgeWalk operates seasonally from May to October.